The Superpower of Sleep: How a Good Night's Sleep Extends Your Life

 • Nuts: Walnuts, almonds and pistachios contain useful amounts of melatonin, as well as essential minerals such as magnesium, which are known to promote relaxation and better sleep.

 • Kiwi: Rich in antioxidants and tryptophan.
-Studies suggest that eating kiwi before bed can improve both sleep quality and sleep duration.
+Studies suggest that eating kiwi before bed can improve both sleep quality and sleep time.

 • Bananas: Contains both magnesium and potassium, which act as muscle relaxants, as well as tryptophan, an amino acid that is converted to serotonin and then to melatonin in the body.